Jimmy Adair

-James Aubrey Adair (January 25, 1907 – December 9, 1982) was an American baseball infielder, manager and coach.
+James Aubrey Adair (January 25, 1907 – December 9, 1982) was an American professional baseball infielder, manager and coach.
 Although he played only briefly in Major League Baseball, as a shortstop for the Chicago Cubs, Adair had a long career as a minor league player and manager, and as a Major League coach and scout.
 A native of Waxahachie, Texas, he was associated for many years with a fellow townsman, Paul Richards, who as a manager or general manager employed Adair as a coach for three MLB teams.

 Playing career

 Adair attended East Texas Baptist University and Marshall University.
 He batted and threw right-handed, and stood 5 ft 10+1/2 in tall and weighed 155 lb.
 His professional playing career began in 1927 with the Mexia, Texas, Gushers of the Class D Lone Star League, and by 1931 was playing at the top level of the minor leagues with the Reading Keystones of the AA International League.
 After batting .285, he was called up to the Cubs in August.
 Over the next month he appeared in eighteen games at shortstop, garnering 21 hits in 76 at bats—a batting average of .276—including three doubles and one triple, no home runs and three runs batted in.
 He then returned to the minors to forge a successful career as a second baseman for the Louisville Colonels of the Class AA American Association from 1932 to 1936, batting over .300 three times.